Chapter 17

 “You’re going to go anyway,” Mia stated matter-of-factly.

 Cody held the giant while Laureal and Mia brought the twins down.
-A few feet away, his grandmother stood looking to the south and, as she turned back to the way ahead, he could not help but notice her troubled expression, “Grandma, what’s wrong?”
+A few feet away, his grandmother stood looking to the south, and as she turned back to the way ahead, he could not help but notice her troubled expression, “Grandma, what’s wrong?”

-Just then John came forward, “What’s up?”
+Just then, John came forward, “What’s up?”

 “I’m not sure, except that we’re taking a pit stop,” replied Emma.
 “Girls to the right side of the giant, boys to the left.
-And boys, please keep your backs turned until I give the all clear.”
+And boys, please keep your backs turned until I give the all-clear.”

 “With my mommy,” Noah replied.